QuSpin/QuSpin/README.md

 # **QuSpin**

-QuSpin is an open-source Python package for exact diagonalization and quantum dynamics of arbitrary boson, fermion and spin many-body systems, supporting the use of various (user-defined) symmetries in one and higher dimensional lattice systems and (imaginary) time evolution following a user-specified driving protocol.
+QuSpin is an open-source Python package for Exact Diagonalization and quantum dynamics of arbitrary boson, fermion and spin many-body systems, supporting the use of various (user-defined) symmetries in one and higher dimensional lattice systems and (imaginary) time evolution following a user-specified driving protocol.

 The complete ***Documentation*** for QuSpin (including a number of recent tutorials) can be found at